ritog/books/README.md

 1. **Clone or download** this repository
 2. **Open `index.html`** in your browser
 3. **Start customizing** by editing `books.json`
+4. **Python server**: Run `python -m http.server` in the project directory if you have a large number of books or want to avoid CORS issues
+5. **Open your browser** at `http://localhost:8000` to view the site

 That's it!
 The site works immediately with sample data.